R. Thamaraiselvan

-R. Thamaraiselvan was an Indian politician and Ex member of the Parliament of India from Dharmapuri Constituency.
+R. Thamaraiselvan (born 26 May 1963) is a former Indian politician and ex-member of the Parliament of India, where he represented Dharmapuri Constituency in Tamil Nadu from 2009 to 2014.
 He represents the Dravida Munnetra Kazhagam party.
 He was a successful Senior Advocate from Madras High Court and represents various cases in Apex Courts.
 He was born to Shri L.P.
-Ramar and Smt.Pachiammal and is married to Smt.Geetha, who is also a practicing Advocate from Madras High Court for more than two decades.
-Though, he hails from a traditional DMK family tracing back from Justice Party, he was an acclaimed Counsel on Record and a Full time Politician of DMK party.
+Ramar and Smt.
+Pachiammal and is married to Smt.Geetha, who has been a practicing Advocate from Madras High Court for more than two decades.
+Though he hails from a traditional DMK family tracing back from the Justice Party, he was an acclaimed Counsel on Record and a full time politician of the DMK party.